jsenv/jsenv-url-meta/readme.md

 # urlToMeta

-`urlToMeta` is a function returning an object being the composition of all object associated with a matching specifier.
+`urlToMeta` is a function returning an object being the composition of all meta where `pattern` matched the `url`.

 <details>
   <summary>urlToMeta code example</summary>